-- Lashed generously over veggie-loaded grain bowls, like the ones pictured
+- Lash it as a creamy lemon dressing generously over veggie-loaded rice or grain bowls, like the ones pictured

-- On poached eggs as a healthier (and easier!) stand-in for hollandaise
+- On poached eggs (did you know how to poach eggs in the microwave?) as a healthier (and easier!) stand-in for hollandaise

 - As a dip for yam fries